Also Featured In

 Photo courtesy of Joe Hendricks

-One of Denver's truly unique and inspiring attractions, Red Rocks Park and Amphitheatre combines 640 acres of natural geological wonders with a concert and event venue known for its stunning acoustics.
-Attending a concert is just one reason to visit this park.
-Equally awesome are the ancient red sandstone formations, some more than 250 million years old and 300 feet high.
-Two relatively short, moderate trails within the park provide photo-worthy views.
+You can experience the dramatic formations of Denver's highly celebrated Red Rocks Park and Amphitheatre, part of Denver's Mountain Parks collection, for free.
+Red Rocks combines 640 acres of natural geological wonders with a concert and event venue known for its stunning acoustics.
+Although concerts aren't free, much of the park is, including the dramatic ancient red sandstone formations, some more than 250 million years old and 300 feet high.
+Two relatively short, moderate trails within the park provide worthy photo ops and exercise at 6,400 feet above sea level.
 A longer trail is also accessed here.
-Don't miss the park's Visitor Center, which provides a wealth of information on all that makes Red Rocks so special, from the geology created by nature to the impressive music history made here.
-A summer film series and the famed Easter sunrise service are just two of the noteworthy events held annually at Red Rocks.
+Don't miss the park's Visitor Center, which provides a wealth of information on all that makes Red Rocks special.
+The park's famed Easter sunrise service is a free annual event, and Yoga on the Rocks is just $1, way less than your average caffe Americano.

 - Park and Amphitheatre: Daily 5am-11pm